 - Easy to use Interface: It makes the interface really simple to use and also supports the variations in the traversal of the collections.

-- Unnecessary Wasting resources: Its not always a good habit to use the Iterator Method because sometimes it may proves as a overkill of resources in a simple application where complex things are not required.
+- Unnecessary Wasting resources: It’s not always a good habit to use the Iterator Method because sometimes it may prove as an overkill of resources in a simple application where complex things are not required.

-- Increases Complexity: As we said earlier, using Iterator method makes simple applications complex.
+- Increases Complexity: As we said earlier, using the Iterator method makes simple applications complex.

-- Traversing Unknown Data Structures: Iterator method can be easily used to traverse various types of data structures such as Trees, Graphs, stack, Queue etc. as the code provides the couple of generic interfaces for both collections and iterators.
+- Traversing Unknown Data Structures: The iterator method can be easily used to traverse various types of data structures such as Trees, Graphs, Stack, Queue, etc. as the code provides a couple of generic interfaces for both collections and iterators.

 Further Read – Iterator Method in Java